-Ten weeks into the season, players around the league were already heaping praise on the NBA’s newest young star in the making.
+Ten weeks into his first season, players around the league were already heaping praise on the NBA’s newest young star in the making.

 “He’s a really, really, really good player.
 Not just for a rookie.” –Damian Lillard

 “That dude’s gonna be a problem.
 He’s already a problem.” – Draymond Green

 As his career unfolds, it’s clear the Dallas Mavericks’ young star will be a major force in the trading card market, too.
 Luka Doncic rookie cards have become some of the hottest current issues on eBay.
 Card shops and online retailers are moving tons of basketball product thanks to his seemingly easy transition from international play to the best league in the world.

 A native of Slovenia, Doncic signed to play with Real Madrid at age 13, playing his first professional game at age 16.
 Drafted at age 19 by the Atlanta Hawks, then immediately flipped to the Dallas Mavericks for Trae Young and a future first rounder, Doncic’s impact has been immediate.

 There isn’t much he can’t do: score inside, shoot the three, rebound, pass, defend.
 He’s a triple-double machine.

 His raw skills are spectacular, his basketball IQ is extraordinary and player and coaches around the league have praised his maturity.